crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 ### Profiles of hackers

-An analysis of the four types of hacking/hacker groups classified based on the legality of their practices and their professional conduct.
+Follows is an analysis of the four types of hacking/hacker groups classified based on the legality of their practices and their professional conduct.

 #### White Hat Hackers: The Ethical Professionals <a href="#ember515" id="ember515"></a>